 I asked one brunch-goer her opinion on the shape of the Cylinder flutes, and she said, “I like holding it.
 It’s simple, but it’s not ordinary.
 If I had these at my house, my friends would want to know where I got them.”

-If you’d like a stemmed glass, the Crate & Barrel Silhouette Champagne Glass is elegant, reasonably priced, and ideal for mimosas and Champagne cocktails.
-The Silhouette does not feature the qualities of finer Champagne flutes, fine for brunch mimosas.
+If you’d like a stemmed glass, the Crate & Barrel Viv Champagne Glass is elegant, reasonably priced, and ideal for mimosas and Champagne cocktails.
+The Viv does not feature the qualities of nicer Champagne flutes, but it’s fine for brunch mimosas.
 It’s made of regular old glass instead of crystal, which is okay because you won’t be using it to examine the color of a fine wine.

 *At the time of publishing, the price was $15.